Wayne-HJ/bruno-arizio/README.md

 # Credits

 That's all folks!
 I hope this repository might be useful for your learnings.
 When I was starting my career, I've learned a lot from [Bruno Imbrizi](https://github.com/brunoimbrizi/), [Giulian Drimba](https://github.com/giuliandrimba) and [Silvio Paganini](https://github.com/silviopaganini) public repositories, among many others public repositories made by incredible people.
-So I'm doing it too as a way to contribute with the growth of the community as well.
+So I'm doing it too as a way to contribute with the growth of the community as well.fine